TheSledgeHammer/2.11BSD_X44/README.md

 GCC: i386(tools = yes; kernel = fix compilation errors)

-Clang: No, missing needed components in the bsd mk files.
+Clang: No, missing c++ library and needed components in the bsd mk files.

 PCC: No, compiler issues.